cifanip/portfolio/cases/01_risk_neutral_probability_measure/index.md

 This page connects the fundamental concepts of option pricing and probability theory.
 A brief demonstration of how to compute the risk-neutral probability measure from data is provided.

 The theory presented in these notes is based on the lecture notes Stochastic Calculus, Financial Derivatives and PDE's [^1], by prof. S. Calogero.
 They are intended as a condensed summary of the material, and any mistakes are my own.
+I am grateful to the author for making this material publicly available.

 ## 1. Theory